-Hopefully this is a useful starting point if you’re looking for your wedding venue.
+Hopefully this guide gives you a useful starting point as you search for the right wedding venue.

 A bride and groom standing together in a vast, golden grass field with a rural landscape in the background, during daytime.